Ely, Minnesota: Copper mining controversy

 Since the 1960s, as Iron Range mines began closing, leaving only a few in operation, Ely, like many northern Minnesota communities, faced economic decline.
 Duluth, on the shores of Lake Superior, has built a tourist trade that has helped to sustain its economy.
 Ely, seen as the gateway to the Boundary Waters Canoe Area Wilderness, has also developed a lively tourist trade, but due to environmental concerns the area has recently seen controversy about a proposal to build a mining operation for copper just outside the BWCAW.
 The company involved, Twin Metals Minnesota, is operated by a Chilean company, Antofagasta PLC.
 It says it plans "to build modern mines that must go through a rigorous regulatory process before they can move forward", but environmentalists are concerned that runoff from the mining operation could damage the BWCA wilderness area.
 The copper deposits beneath the forests and lakes of northeastern Minnesota are encased in sulfide ore and when that is exposed it produces sulfuric acid, which has resulted in severe water pollution in copper mines in several western U.S. areas.

 In October 2021, the Biden administration filed an application for a "mineral withdrawal" that will put a hold on the development of the mine proposal while the environmental impacts are studied.
 The Obama administration had launched a similar study, but 24 weeks into the 28-week study the newly elected Trump administration ended it, allowing the plans for the mining operation to continue.
 The completed study could lead to a 20-year ban on mining upstream from the BWCAW.
 The Trump mineral leases were judged illegal, and in January 2022 the Biden administration canceled two Twin Metals mineral leases.
 The Timberjay called the Biden administration's decision a "potentially fatal blow to [a] proposed copper-nickel mine."

 Climate

 On the Köppen climate classification, Ely falls in the warm summer humid continental climate zone (Dfb).
 Summertime is warm (sometimes hot) and wintertime is cold (sometimes severely) and drawn out, sometimes beginning in October and lasting well into April.

-On February 13, 2021, Ely set a new daily state record low with an actual air temperature of -50F.
+On February 13, 2021, Ely set a new daily record low for the city with an actual air temperature of -50F.
+This compares to the Minnesota record low temperature of -60F recorded near the town of Tower, MN on February 2, 1996.